FelipeVillota/db-check-cocaine-seizures/README.md

 # db-check-cocaine-seizures
-This is a lightweight data validation tool for monitoring entries by the IC team in the shared Google Sheets "incautaciones cocaina 01-02".
+This is a lightweight data validation tool for monitoring entries by the IC team in the shared Google Sheet "incautaciones cocaina 01-02".

 It is designed to support weekly governance workflows by checking for formatting errors, invalid values, and data quality issues.
-Highlights problematic rows directly in the sheet and generates structured audit reports for review.
+It is multifunctional: it can flag problematic cells directly within the Google Sheet, make corrections and generate validation reports as needed.

 ### Why?
+- An easy-to-follow database management strategy
-- Good practice for reproducibility, transparency and scalability
+- Assures reproducibility, transparency and scalability
 - Complements Google Sheets basic validation -> we can enforce custom rules (e.g., logical dates, quantities, relationships, normalize names, etc).
 - Facilitates analysis and reporting.

-### How it works
+### How does it work?

+1.

 | **Topic**                 | **Variables**                                                                                                                          |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |